ipeis/HMCTuning/README.md

 * Step sizes $\mathbf{\epsilon}$.
 Matrix with dims $(T,D)$.
 Different step sizes can be learned to be applied within each state of the chains.
 * Momentum variances, $M$.
 Matrix with dims $(T, D)$.
 * An inflation/scale parameter $\mathbf{s}$, that can be a scalar or a vector with dims $D$ so that different inflations can be applied per dimension.
-* You can choose to tune the Gaussian proposal parameters $\mathbf{\mu}$ and $\mathbf{\Sigma}$ or fix them.

-For further details about the algorithm, see Section 3.5 of [our paper](https://arxiv.org/pdf/2202.04599.pdf), where we adapted the HMC tuning for a Hierarchical VAE.
+For further details about the algorithm, see Section 3.5 of [our paper](https://arxiv.org/pdf/2202.04599.pdf), where we adapted the HMC tuning for a Hierarchical VAE with mixed-type partial data.
 Original idea can be found [here](https://proceedings.mlr.press/v139/campbell21a.html).
 If you refer to this algorithm, please consider citing both works.
 If you use this code, please cite:
 ```
 @article{peis2022missing,
   title={Missing Data Imputation and Acquisition with Deep Hierarchical Models and Hamiltonian Monte Carlo},